hummingbot/hummingbot/documentation/docs/strategies/advanced-market-making/minimum-spread.md

+---
-# Minimum Spread
+title: Minimum Spread
+description: Info on minimum spread
+---

+import Prompt from "../../src/components/Prompt";

 **Released on version [0.28.0](/release-notes/0.28.0)**

 This parameter allows Hummingbot to cancel the active order right away when its spread dips below the specified value.

+## `minimum_spread`

+If the spread of any active order falls below this param value, it will be automatically canceled.

+** Prompt: **

+<Prompt
+  prompt="At what minimum spread should the bot automatically cancel orders?" response=">>> "
+/>

 ## How It Works

 The strategy checks the active order's spread on every tick (1 second).

-By default this is set to `-100` setting this parameter to a negative value disables this feature.
-To enable, run `config minimum_spread` command in the Hummingbot client and specify your minimum spread value.
+By default, this is set to `-100`.
+Setting this parameter to a negative value disables this feature.
+To enable, run the `config minimum_spread` command in the Hummingbot client and specify your minimum spread value.

 This only applies to active orders and does not affect hanging orders.

 ## Sample Configuration